 The expanded use of alternative mortgages during the housing boom has created a wave of mortgage resets due in the next few years as the introductory periods expire.
-Not only will adjustable rate mortgages change their payments as interest rates change, but interest-only mortgages will increase their payments when the full amortization period begins.
-Even if interest rates do not increase much further, the increase in monthly payments will be substantial for many borrowers.
+Not only do adjustable rate mortgages change their payments as interest rates change, but interest-only mortgages increase their payments when the full amortization period begins.
+Even if interest rates do not increase much further, the increase in monthly payments is substantial for many borrowers.